 How is an Orthodontist Different from a General Dentist?

-- Orthodontists are highly specialized dentists.
+- Orthodontists are highly specialized dentists that underwent additional schooling for their specialty.

 The American Association of Orthodontists recommends that children be screened as early as age seven.
-An early visit helps us identify contributing problems that might require additional orthodontics in the future.
+An early orthodontic visit helps us identify contributing problems that might require additional orthodontics in the future.
 Not every patient who comes into the orthodontist’s office at age seven requires or commences with a course of treatment.
 However, it is wise to have an educated eye examine the patient to identify factors that may require early intervention.

 The probability of successful treatment and definitive impact is higher with a younger patient than with an older one.
 Age should not be the only determinant, however.
 It is never too early to schedule your child’s first orthodontic consultation.
 Orthodontists are often the first line of defense in identifying overlooked issues like tongue dysfunction and breathing problems.
 Early detection and treatment of these issues is vital.
 We therefore encourage patients with complaints to visit an orthodontist, regardless of age.